 Although both are water-soluble extracts, Chaga extract produced via freeze-drying is dissolved in water of any temperature instantly and completely, while the other extract has a flour-like consistency, sometimes floats on the surface of a liquid and will dissolve only after mixing, forming a precipitate.

 Freeze drying (sublimation or lyophilization) is the process of removing the solvent from the frozen solutions, gels, suspensions, and biological objects, based on sublimation of the solidified solvent (ice) without the formation of macroscopic liquid phase.

-Freeze drying (sometimes also called sublimation} process (lyophilization) is shown in the picture to the right.
+Freeze drying (sometimes also called sublimation} process (lyophilization) is shown in the picture.
 Interestingly, the word lyophilization is translated from Greek as “dissolve” and “love”.
-Hence, our chaga extract, dried in a freeze dryer has been dried with love.
+Hence, our Chaga extract, dried in a freeze dryer has been dried with love.
 Freeze drying is more difficult and expensive than other methods.
-Freeze drying requires:
+Freeze-drying requires:

 ● carrying out a long process of drying